Extra child benefit payment for children with extensive care needs

 You can qualify for an extra payment under the child benefit scheme if you have received child benefit at twice the basic rate for all 4 quarters of a calendar year, for a child who lives with you and needs extensive care.

-• one of the fiscal partner’s income from work for 2023 was more than €5,547, and
+• one tax partner’s income from work for 2023 was more than €5,547, and

 • taxable income from work as a freelancer, home help, performing artist or professional sportsperson